UnitVectorY-Labs/ServiceAuthCentral/docs/contributorguide/apireference.md

 ## GET /login/callback

-The `GET /login/callback` endpoint handles the callback from the third-party authentication provider after the user has authenticated.
+The `GET /login/callback` endpoint on the token API handles the callback from the third-party authentication provider after the user has authenticated.
 This endpoint completes the OAuth 2.0 authorization process by exchanging the authorization code for user information and generating an authorization code for the client application.

 **Request Parameters:**